The Crochet Crowd

 Crochet Show Time Hats

 The Crochet Show Time Hat is an adaptation of the original Crystal Ice Hat by Misty Samuelson.
-Changes were made by changing the yarn to a #4 Medium Weight from a #5 Bulky Weight.
-The change significantly changed the hook size to 4 mm / G/6 as the yarn is on the thinner side of the medium-weight spectrum.
+Changes were made by switching the yarn from #5 Bulky Weight to #4 Medium Weight.
+The change significantly changed the hook size to 4 mm / F/6 as the yarn is on the thinner side of the medium-weight spectrum.

-The starting chain counts were changed from 50 chains to 80 to compensate for the yarn.
-The stitch multiples to change the sizing is in Multiples of 5.
+The starting chain count was increased from 50 to 80 to compensate for the yarn.
+The stitch multiples for sizing changes are in Multiples of 5.

-Due to yarn constantly shifting colours, having a seamline would negatively impact this design.
-I re-engineered the hat to have no-slip stitching and the hat is worked in a continuous spiral from the very start right to the end.
+Due to the yarn constantly shifting colours, having a seamline would negatively impact this design.
+I re-engineered the hat to have no-slip stitching, and it is worked in a continuous spiral from the very start to the end.
 Use a stitch marker to help keep track of the rounds.

-The Crochet Show Time Hat is using the camel stitch for the brim and then strategic drop-down trebles.
+The Crochet Show Time Hat uses the camel stitch for the brim and then strategic drop-down trebles.

 Newly Released - Sister Hat